-Under Section 280E of the U.S. Internal Revenue Code of 1986, as amended (the Code) "no deduction or credit shall be allowed for any amount paid or incurred during the taxable year in carrying on any trade or business if such trade or business (or the activities which comprise such trade or business) consists of trafficking in controlled substances (within the meaning of schedule I and II of the Controlled Substances Act) which is prohibited by Federal law or the law of any State in which such trade or business is conducted."
-This provision has been applied by the U.S. Internal Revenue Service (the IRS) to cannabis operations, prohibiting them from deducting expenses directly associated with the sale of cannabis.
+Under Section 280E of the Code "no deduction or credit shall be allowed for any amount paid or incurred during the taxable year in carrying on any trade or business if such trade or business (or the activities which comprise such trade or business) consists of trafficking in controlled substances (within the meaning of schedule I and II of the Controlled Substances Act) which is prohibited by Federal law or the law of any State in which such trade or business is conducted."
+This provision has been applied by the IRS to cannabis operations, prohibiting companies engaged in such operations from deducting expenses directly associated with the sale of cannabis.
 Section 280E of the Code may have a lesser impact on cannabis cultivation and manufacturing operations than on sales operations.
 Section 280E of the Code and related IRS enforcement activity has had a significant impact on the operations of cannabis companies.
 As a result of Section 280E of the Code, an otherwise profitable business may, in fact, operate at a loss, after taking into account its U.S. income tax expenses.